 As an optimization, you may sometimes directly load the partition of data you are interested in.
 For example,

 spark.read.parquet("/data/date=2017-01-01").
-This is unnecessary with Delta Lake, since it can quickly scan the list of files to find the list of relevant ones.
+This is unnecessary with Delta Lake, since it can quickly read the list of files from the transaction log to find the relevant ones.
 If you are interested in a single partition, specify it using a

 WHERE clause.
 For example,